binder-examples/r/README.md

 This repository also contains an example of a Shiny app.

-Last, note that if you have your Binder URL points to a folder, as in
+Last, note that if your Binder URL points to a folder, as in

 http://mybinder.org/v2/gh/binder-examples/r/master?urlpath=shiny/bus-dashboard/,